sr3d/titanium_activerecord/README.markdown

     User.findByName('Abbey');

-Please refer to the test's suite source under Resources/tests/, and especially the setup.js file.
+Please refer to the test's suite source under Resources/tests/, and especially the [setup.js](http://github.com/sr3d/titanium_activerecord/blob/master/Resources/tests/setup.js) file.

 Benchmark
 =========
 I also throw in a benchmark test to see how much of a performance hit it is.
-It's about 4 times slower for SELECT (since it needs to re-construct the object), and 1.20 times slower for CREATE.
+It's about 4 times slower for SELECT (since it needs to re-construct the objects), and 1.20 times slower for CREATE.

     [DEBUG] ActiveRecord CREATE takes 2355ms